HackQuarantine/hq-website/privacy.md

  - Personal identification information (name, email address, phone number, social media usernames)
  - What age group (13-17, or 18+) you fall into
- - What you academic institution (if applicable) you are a part of
+ - What academic institution (if applicable) you are a part of

 ## How do we collect your data?

 You directly provide us with most of the data we collect.
-We collect data process data when you:
+We collect data when you:

  - When you register online on any of our websites or services
  - Voluntarily fill out public profile information on any of our websites